prof. Dmitri Krysko (MD, PhD)

 Cancer spheroids and tumour microenvironment

 Cancer spheroids are one of the most widely used 3D models which resemble better the tumour microenvironment.
-The next major focus of CDIT lab is to fully understand the immunomodulatory role of cancer cell death in a three-dimensional context and determine the role of tumour microenvironment on the immunogenicity of cancer cells.
+The next major focus of CDIT lab is to fully understand the immunomodulatory role of cancer cell death in a three-dimensional context and determine the role of tumour microenvironment on the modulation of immunogenicity of cancer cells.

 Therapeutic strategies to modulate immunogenicity of cancer cell death